Structure by Architecture: Structured Representations without Regularization: Appendix

 \subsubsection{Architecture Details}

 As described in the main paper, the basic convolutional backbone of all models is the same.
 For the smaller datasets, 3D-Shapes and the MPI3D datasets (where observations are 64x64 pixels), the encoder and decoder each have 12 convolutional blocks.
-Each block has a convolutional layer with 64 channels and a kernel size of 3x3 and stride of 1 (unless otherwise specified), followed by a group normalization layer and then a MISH nonlinearity~\cite{misra2019mish}.
+Each block has a convolutional layer with 64 channels and a kernel size of 3x3 and stride of 1 (unless otherwise specified), followed by a group normalization layer and then a MISH nonlinearity~\citep{misra2019mish}.
 In the encoder, the features are downsampled using a 2x2 Max Pooling layer right after the convolution every third layer starting with the first one and the first convolution layer uses a kernel size of 5x5.
 In the decoder, every third convolution layer is immediately preceded by a 2x2 bilinear upsampling.
 For our structured modules (SAE and AdaAE), the specified number of Str-Tfm layers are placed evenly in between the convolution blocks.
 For SAE models, the latent space is always split evenly between Str-Tfm layers, and each layer uses a three hidden layer network to process the latent space segment into the scale and bias vectors which are then applied to all pixels individually of the features.
+The output layer biases of each Str-Tfm network are initialized to 0 and the output corresponding to the $\alpha$ scaling is interpreted as logits (just as is done for the standard deviation parameters of the posterior of VAEs), such that $\alpha_i \approx 1$ and $\beta_i \approx 0$ for all Str-Tfm layers at the beginning of training.
 For the VLAE models, the inference and generative ladder rungs each also have a three hidden layers to process the features into and out of the separate latent space segments respectively.

 While the latent space was always 12 dimensional for 3D-Shapes and MPI3D, for Celeb-A we use a 32 dimensional latent space.
 For Celeb-A, we also expand the 12 block backbone to 16 blocks and double the filters per convolution layer to 128.
 The exact sizes and connectivity of the models can be seen in the configuration files of a the attached code, but overall, each of the 3D-Shapes and MPI3D models have approximately 1-1.2M trainable parameters, while for CelebA the models have 6-7M parameters.
+Note that the VLAE models always have the most parameters due to the hierarchical structure in the encoder that mirrors the decoder, the SAEs and AdaAEs have roughly 5\% fewer parameters, and almost the same as the conventional hourglass architecture of the remaining baselines (the Str-Tfm layers contribute negligible additional parameters relative to the CNN backbone).